-- Assists law enforcement in investigations; - Establishes legal grounds to hold known offenders; - Deters sex offenders from committing new offenses; - Offers citizens information they can use to protect children from for the tracking of convicted sex offenders enrolled at, or employed by, institutions of higher education.
+- Assists law enforcement in investigations; - Establishes legal grounds to hold known offenders; - Deters sex offenders from committing new offenses; - Offers citizens information they can use to protect children from Victimization.

+The Campus Sex Crimes Prevention Act (CSCPA) of 2000 is a federal law that provides for the tracking of convicted sex offenders enrolled at, or employed by, institutions of higher education.
 The CSCPA is an amendment to the Jacob Wetterling Crimes against Children and Sexually Violent Offender Act.
 The federal law requires state law enforcement agencies, such as GBI (Georgia Bureau of Investigation) to provide Fort Valley State University with a list of registered sex offenders who have indicated that they are enrolled, employed or carrying on a vocation at Fort Valley State University.